-Open to any student who may be interested in Athletic Training Education.
-This club is specifically designed to augment the theoretical material introduced in the classroom and apply this to the practical setting in the athletic training room and athletic playing fields.
-Athletics vides diverse, spirited, and unifying opportunities for the entire campus community, promoting a philosophy of balanced competition among participants: athletes, all coaches, and spectators.
+The athletic program provides diverse, spirited, and unifying opportunities for the entire campus community, promoting a philosophy of balanced competition among participants: athletes, coaches, and spectators.
 The University is a member of the NAIA and Sunrise Conference, as well as Division III of the National Collegiate Athletic Association.
-That division is composed of colleges and universities who place their highest priority on emphasizing university of maine at presque isle & catalogue 2010-2011 & North of Ordinary and recognizing academic achievements.
+That division is composed of colleges and universities who place their highest priority on emphasizing and recognizing academic achievements.
 As a member of the NCAA, UMPI does not offer athletic scholarships.
 The colors of the University are blue and gold; the mascot is the owl.
 The Owls compete in men's soccer, cross-country, golf, basketball, Nordic skiing, and baseball.
 Women's sports include soccer, cross-country, volleyball, basketball, Nordic skiing, and softball.